Home

 2. The wrist is often one of the first areas where women develop a fracture.
 The PDXA, SXA, PQCT, SPA tests all measure the wrist.

-3. DPA and SPA are seldom used as a for Osteopenia and Osteoporosis screening.
+3. DPA and SPA are seldom used for Osteopenia and Osteoporosis screening.

 How are the results of these tests reported?
 Are the reports simple to read and understand?